 Home About Model Resources Contact Us

-Rice Univeristy | Siebach Lab
+Rice University | Siebach Lab

 MIST (Mineral Identification from SToichiometry) is an algorithm developed at Rice University that uses stoichiometric rules to recognize minerals in high-resolution geochemical data.